-Building upon foundational research in co-robots that began with the National Robotics Initiative (NRI), in NRI-2.0 NSF seeks research to help achieve this vision of ubiquitous collaborative robots, where robots are as commonplace as today's automobiles, computers, and cell phones.
-Robots will be found in homes, offices, hospitals, factories, farms, and mines; and in the air, on land, under water, and in space.
-Robots will be helping the elderly and people with disabilities in their activities of daily living.
-Robots will assist workers on the factory floor, performing mundane or dangerous tasks and helping to monitor worker safety.
-Robots will be among the first responders at natural disasters.
-We envision teams of humans and co-robots, large and small, reliably and efficiently cooperating on tasks.
-We envision democratizing robotics and transforming industries, benefiting the individual and society.
+In the future, robots may become as commonplace as today's automobiles, computers, and cell phones.
+Robots will be in homes and offices; assisting in hospitals, classrooms, and factories; helping to run farms and mines; and exploring in air, on land, under water, and in space.
+They will be helping the elderly and people with disabilities in their activities of daily living.
+They will help in performing mundane or dangerous tasks.
+They will be among the first responders at natural disasters, rescuing people in need and protecting humans from hazards.
+Teams of humans and co-robots, large and small, will reliably and efficiently cooperate, enriching the quality of life and work for individuals and society alike.